DarwinRoss/developer-docs/README.md

 # Overview

-* "examples" contains full-fledged blah blah blah
+* "examples" contains standalone projects
-  * /examples/cayan-checkout/ contains blah blah
+  * /examples/cayan-checkout/ is a demonstration of how to implement Cayan Checkout using C#
-  * /examples/genius-mini/ios/ contains blah blah
+  * /examples/genius-mini/ios/ is a micro mobile POS application, written in Objective C, that shows how to use the Genius Mini iOS API
-  * /examples/genius-mini/android/ contains blah blah
+  * /examples/genius-mini/android/ is a micro mobile POS application, written in Java, that shows how to use the Genius Mini and Handheld Android API